mcilloni/fork/README.md

 # How to build
 Use _GNU make_ to bootstrap fork.
-You need an already existing binary release of fork with `transmod` to build this, and it should be in your path (you can otherwise use the TRNS env var to specify which `transmod` the Makefile should use.
+You need an already existing binary release of fork with `transmod` to build this, and it should be in your path (you can otherwise use the TRNS env var to specify which `transmod` the Makefile should use).

 `$ make`